nix-community/nixvim/README.md

 `opts.nonumber` to true, you'd set `opts.number` to false.

 ## Key mappings
-It is fully possible to define key mappings from within NixVim.
+It is fully possible to define key mappings from within Nixvim.
 This is done using the `keymaps` attribute:

 ```nix